k8s-101/workshop/sections/5-helm-the-package-manager-for-kubernetes.md

 1. Go to https://portal.azure.com/.
 2. Find the resource group for the cluster.
 (Not the one you specified, but the one automatically created my azure.)
-3. In this resource you will find some of type **Public ip address**.
-Go through then til you find the one for nginx-ingress.
-It is normaly tag with the name of the service, **nginx-nginx-ingress-controller**.
+3. In this resource you will find some resources of type **Public ip address**.
+Go through then until you find the one for nginx-ingress.
+It is normally tagged with the name of the kubernetes service **nginx-nginx-ingress-controller**.
-4. In the left many hit **Configuration**, then type inn your **Dns name label**, and hit save.
+4. In the left meny click **Configuration**, then type inn your **Dns name label**, and hit save.

 ![KubeMQ Dashboard](images/azure-portal-dns.png)